 The filling

+I hoard frozen raspberries year-round (lots of pounds), so I usually make homemade raspberry fillings and sauces.
 That said, you can use store-bought raspberry jam.
-The better the jam, the better the linzer tart.
+The better the jam, the better the Linzer tart.

 - How sweet should it be?
 This is really up to you and your level of sweetness.
-I like it more acid than not, especially with such a rich buttery pastry.
+I like it more acidic than not, especially with such a rich buttery pastry.
 So feel free to adjust the sugar and lemon juice to your taste.

 Assembling the tart (video)